ESC

 2% of GDP (2023 est.)

-18-25 years of age for voluntary military service for men and women; conscription ended in 1969 (2024)
+18-25 years of age for voluntary military service for men and women (2025)

 Transnational Issues

-tier rating
+Tier rating

 Environment

-methane emissions
+Total emissions

-air pollution from vehicle emissions; water pollution from raw sewage; tap water is not potable; deforestation; wildlife protection
+air pollution from vehicle emissions; water pollution from raw sewage; tap water not potable; deforestation; wildlife protection

-party to
+Party to

 Biodiversity, Climate Change, Climate Change-Kyoto Protocol, Climate Change-Paris Agreement, Desertification, Endangered Species, Hazardous Wastes, Law of the Sea, Marine Dumping-London Protocol, Ozone Layer Protection, Ship Pollution, Tropical Timber 2006, Wetlands

-signed, but not ratified
+Signed, but not ratified

 none of the selected agreements